 - If the problem persists, restart your computer (or phone/table device and try again.)

-- There is also a rare chance that perhaps the instructor (me!) is either experiencing a very unexpected power failure or I have lost my internet connection.
-Keep trying to join in for a bit and hopefully my system will be back online.
-If it persists past 30 minutes we will schedule a make up time.
+- There is also a rare chance that perhaps the art center/instructor (me!) is either experiencing a very unexpected power failure or I have lost internet connection.
+Stay online/keep trying to join in and hopefully our system will be back online.
+If it persists I will email everyone to schedule a make up lesson.